 UNHCR reported that as of October 2017, a total of 22 UNHCR-mandate refugees resided in the country.
 Each of these had been individually recognized under UNHCR’s mandate between 1998 and 2002.
 Mandate refugees are required to renew UNHCR certificates with the government annually.

 The country had a significant population of former Soviet Union citizens who became stateless due to the breakup of the Soviet Union.
 UNHCR’s last calculation in 2015 estimated there were 7,111 stateless persons or persons of undetermined nationality in the country.
 UNHCR no longer had access to the country, and the government has not provided updated information.
 The number of stateless persons who were also refugees was not available.
 In recent years the government usually granted citizenship to more than 1,000 otherwise stateless individuals annually.
-In December 2020 the government granted citizenship to 2,580 individuals and in September granted citizenship to an additional 2,657 persons.
+On September 30, the government granted citizenship to 1,530 individuals.

-Citizenship is derived primarily from one’s parents; however, the Law on Civil Status Acts, which took effect in July 2020, states that the government will register the birth of any child born in the country, including those with undocumented parents.
+Citizenship is derived primarily from one’s parents; however, the Law on Civil Status Acts, which took effect in 2020, states that the government would register the birth of any child born in the country, including those with undocumented parents.
 The requirement that applicants for citizenship prove they are not citizens of another country impeded efforts to establish the nationality of undocumented persons.
-According to UNHCR, however, during the previous 15 years, an estimated 23,000 refugees and stateless persons were granted Turkmen nationality.
+According to the Ministry of Foreign Affairs, 28,167 persons have received citizenship over the past several years.

 The law allows stateless persons to reside in the country legally and travel internationally with government-issued identification and travel documents.
 Undocumented stateless persons did not have access to public benefits, education, or employment opportunities.